laramore/types/README.md

 # Laramore Types

-Define all types used by Laramore and its fields
+Define all basic types, options and operators used by Laramore and its fields

 # Installation
 ## Via composer

-In your PHP project, run `composer require laramore/fields`.
+In your PHP project, run `composer require laramore/types`.

 # Usage